aquaman48/Projects/README.md

 # Projects
 Hello and welcome!
 This repository is my collection of projects I have been working on.
-I do like video games, so naturally I tend to lean towards game projects.
+I do like video games, so naturally I tend to lean towards game projects for practice.
 Like this simple and fun [trivia game](https://github.com/aquaman48/Projects/blob/main/C%20Projects/Trivia_Game/Trivia-Game.md#trivia-game-).

 # How To:

-The best option to run each of these files would be to fork the whole repository and open the files with respected software to compile.
+The best option to run each of these files would be to clone the whole repository and open the files with respected software to compile.
 For Visual Studios, I will include screenshots of steps to take for creating a new solution and adding/removing the files for our solution files to run and compile.

 `Screenshots for each project will be included as well.`